moovfinancial/moov-php/docs/sdks/wallets/README.md

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/wallets.read` scope.
+* [listTransactions](#listtransactions) - List all the transactions associated with a particular Moov wallet.

+Read our [wallet transactions guide](https://docs.moov.io/guides/sources/wallets/transactions/) to learn more.

+To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/wallets.read` scope.
 * [list](#list) - List the wallets associated with a Moov account.

 Read our [Moov wallets guide](https://docs.moov.io/guides/sources/wallets/) to learn more.